KipCrossing/OpenEM/Circuit/README.md

 # OpenEM Circuit

-This is where I will keep the KiCad files for the OpenEM project
+This is where I will keep the Fritzing files for the OpenEM project

-Version: KiCad 5.0.2
+Version: Fritzing 0.9.3

 ## Notes: